PLEASE READ THESE TERMS CAREFULLY BEFORE USING THE APPLICATION SERVICES.

 - attempt to gain unauthorized access to the Application Services or their related systems or networks; or

-- use the Application Services beyond the permitted scope or in a manner that violates the Applicable Law.
+- use the Application Services beyond the scope permitted in writing.

-- In the event the User breaches any provision of the Terms Adverity may, in addition to any other right which Adverity may have under the Applicable Law, suspend Users access to the Application Services.
+- In the event the User breaches any provision of the TOU Adverity may, in addition to any other right which Adverity might have under the Applicable Law, suspend the User’s access to the Application Services.

 - The Application Services allow the User to gather data from multiple third-party data sources and services, including various third-party websites.
 The third-party services from which the data can be gathered are selected by Adverity at its sole discretion and Adverity reserves the right to select, discontinue and change such available sources at any time.
 Adverity assumes no liability whatsoever for the data or other content collected from third-party services.

-- The User is solely responsible for ascertaining that they have the right to use the third-party services for gathering and processing any such data by using the Application Services, and the User must obtain any such consents and authorizations as may be needed from time to time in relation to such data or other content and their processing.
+- The User is solely responsible for ascertaining that they have the right to use the third-party services for gathering and processing any such data by using the Application Services, and the User must obtain any such consents and authorizations as may be needed from time to time concerning such data or other content and their processing.

 - The Application Services may be used as an add-on to various third-party services and software.
-Adverity does not assume any liability for such third-party services or software, the User is exclusively responsible for obtaining any necessary licences or consents needed for their use.
-The User must familiarise themselves with the applicable terms and conditions, including any restrictions on use, in relation to any such third-party services the User agrees to comply with such third-party terms and conditions in addition to these Terms.
+Adverity does not assume any liability for such third-party services or software, the User is exclusively responsible for obtaining any necessary licenses or consents needed for their use.
+The User must familiarize themselves with the applicable terms and conditions, including any restrictions on use, concerning any such third-party services the User agrees to comply with such third-party terms and conditions in addition to the TOU.

 - Furthermore, the Application Services may contain links to websites and content of third parties as a service to those interested in this information.
 Adverity does not monitor, endorse, or adopt, or have any control over, any third-party content.
 Adverity undertakes no responsibility to update or review any third-party content and can make no guarantee as to its accuracy or completeness.
-Additionally, if the User follows a link or otherwise navigate away from the Application Services they need to be aware that these Terms will no longer govern.
+Additionally, if the User follows a link or otherwise navigates away from the Application Services, they need to be aware that the TOU will no longer govern.
 The User should review the applicable terms and policies, including privacy and data gathering practices, of any third-party content or service provider to which they navigate from the Application Services.
 The User accesses and uses third-party content at their own risk.

 - The Application Services may contain advertisements and promotions from third parties.
 The User’s business dealings or correspondence with, or participation in promotions of, advertisers other than Adverity, and any terms, conditions, warranties, or representations associated with such dealings, are solely between the User and such third party.

 - Adverity reserves the right to modify, discontinue, and restrict, temporarily or permanently, all or part of the Applications Services at its sole discretion.
-Neither Adverity or its suppliers will be liable to the User or to any third party for any modification, discontinuance, or restriction of the Application Services.
+Neither Adverity nor its suppliers will be liable to the User or any third party for any modification, discontinuance, or restriction of the Application Services.